MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcount-aggfunction.md

 Calculates an estimate of the number of distinct values that are taken by a scalar expression in the summary group.

 > [!NOTE]
 > The `dcount()` aggregation function is primarily useful for estimating the cardinality of huge sets.
-It trades performance for accuracy, and may return a result that varies between executions.
+It trades accuracy for performance, and may return a result that varies between executions.
 The order of inputs may have an effect on its output.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]